 Once properly calibrated, the Discovery200 does produce good quality prints.
 From the moment we started using BuildTak, the prints came out far better with good adherence to the build plate and fewer imperfections.
 One of the most painful points in the user experience is not knowing when 3D printing is going to start and the impossibility to pre-heat the extruder.

 Because it is required to first input the microSD card and then to switch on the 3D printer, you need to wait for the first layers to be successful (that’s when the 3D prints have the biggest chances to fail) before being able to move on to a different task.
 A little timer or some information on a screen would be very helpful.

 Changing the filament is also not very intuitive as you will need to switch on the 3D printer as if you were starting a 3D print but then cancel it manually and remove the old filament before being able to pull in the new one.

-With the Octofiber Blue PLA the results were good when using the 100 microns layer thickness.
-With the 200 microns layer thickness the print went much faster but some irregularities appeared on the front of the hull, where the overhang is the greater.
+With the Octofiber Blue PLA, the results were good when using the 100-micron layer thickness.
+With the 200-micron layer thickness, the print went much faster but some irregularities appeared on the front of the hull, where the overhang is the greater.

 2. Twisted Vase, Trex and Nespresso capsule dispenser

 A nice-looking vase, perfect to evaluate the 3D printer’s ability to print clean and smooth surfaces.
 It has a large base so can be hard to unstick from the print bed and can create warping.
 On this model, the Octofiber 3D print gives a good result, while the Polywood print was again of amazing quality.

 This 3D model is a cool T-Rex skull with complicated overhangs and tiny details (the teeth).
 We obtained a good quality print with the Octofiber PLA.
 The Discovery200 is fast enough and the quality of the final print is pretty good, especially for such a big object.